State House of Representatives rejects silly request to continue beating dead horse

 Rep. Jon Hansen, R-Dell Rapids, said evidence “suggests” Pourier was a resident “at all times” even though she lived elsewhere for part of the time.

-Voting in favor of the Measure were representatives Livermont, Brunner, Mulally, Marty, & Frye-Mueller.
+Voting in favor of the measure were representatives Livermont, Brunner, Mulally, Marty, & Frye-Mueller.

 Proving conclusively that no matter how dead a horse might be, someone will always be there to continue beating it into the ground.